james-morrison/hebtools/README.md

 example queries and plots inline from a real dataset see this [example IPython Notebook](http://nbviewer.ipython.org/urls/bitbucket.org/jamesmorrison/hebtools/raw/d122ce3b6a3239a9aa928902613171f3fdecb465/outputs/Visualising_displacement_data.ipynb)

-An optional year parameter can be supplied to process a specific year folder.
+An optional year and month parameter can be supplied to process a specific year, month folder.
 For more details on the approach taken to process the files please [see the wiki](https://bitbucket.org/jamesmorrison/hebtools/wiki/Home)